Marijuana Growing & Seed Germination

 Our serious tip on pH’s is getting the right pH tester.
 Most professional growers will stray away from any electronic pH tester, as they tend to be inaccurate and often require calibration (which relies on a calibrated pH solution).
 Our tip is to buy a cheap (<$5.00) liquid pH tester from a hydroponic shop that gives readings in the colors Yellow, Green and Blue (these never need calibrating and will give 100% accurate readings) Maintain nutrient pH between 5.6 and 6.2.

 Good PPM meters are often about $100.
 Professional growers will stay away from any PPM meter that requires calibration… believe me they are no good.
-The best PPM meter is one that is self calibrating.
+The best PPM meter is one that is self-calibrating.
 Professional growers tend to maintain PPM’s at about 1600 – 1800.
-When adding nutrient they ad small amounts at a time so as not to exceed their PPM maximum and take PPM measurements over a period of time.
-Reservoir PPM’s that go down are generally a good sign, showing plants are feeding and using the nutrient on a daily basis.
+When adding nutrients they ad small amounts at a time so as not to exceed their PPM maximum and take PPM measurements over a period of time.
+Reservoir PPM’s that go down is generally a good sign, showing plants are feeding and using the nutrient on a daily basis.
 Reservoir PPM’s that are stable or go up are an early warning indicator that your plants are not feeding and the plants might be in stress for some reason or another.
-Read Water Conditioner and pH Tips sect ion for help in this regard.
-PPM Meters stop a major problem of over-feeding your plants, one of the top 5 causes of plant deaths in the growers bible.
+Read Water Conditioner and pH Tips section for help in this regard.
+PPM Meters stop a major problem of over-feeding your plants, one of the top 5 causes of plant deaths in the growers’ bible.

 Rosenthal and his hippie mates got around this problem by flushing regularly which cleaned all salt build-up in the reservoir, and replaced the nutrient to the correct PPM’s; only to repeat this procedure two weeks later!
 Many professional growers will not flush at all during the entire grow cycle and only flush two or three times in the flowering cycle!

-They have perfectly balanced reservoirs, and no salt residue buildup!
+They have perfectly balanced reservoirs and no salt residue buildup!
 What is their secret?
-Water Conditioner (a generalized name) also called “Bio-Acids” or “Plant Acids” or “Sea Acids” depending on the manufacturer. in Australia they are called BIO-Earth Sea Acids and solve many growers reservoir imbalance problems.
-Bio-Acids as I like to call them function to break down compounds found in soils and thereby release and chelate nutrients.
+Water Conditioner (a generalized name) also called “Bio-Acids” or “Plant Acids” or “Sea Acids” depending on the manufacturer. in Australia, they are called BIO-Earth Sea Acids and solve many growers reservoir imbalance problems.
+Bio-Acids as I like to call them to function to break down compounds found in soils and thereby release and chelate nutrients.

 – 1000w Ballast on top